Affordable Denures in Frederick, MD

-Dentures are a replacement for missing teeth that are more affordable than traditional crown or bridgework.
-Denture are a set of teeth that can be removed and put back into your mouth as you please.
-They enhance chewing function and can cosmetically enahance your smile.
+Dentures are a replacement for missing teeth that are more affordable than traditional crowns or bridgework.
+Dentures are a set of teeth that can be removed and put back into your mouth as you please.
+They enhance chewing function and can cosmetically enhance your smile.
 Depending on each individual patient case, the doctor may recommend the patient consider full or partial dentures.
 Full dentures are used when all of the natural teeth are removed from the mouth and replaced with a full set of dentures.
-Partial dentures replace anything less then a full set of teeth.
-Given the many advances in Dentistry dentures can now be more secure and feel more like your real teeth the use of Dental Implants.
+Partial dentures replace anything less than a full set of teeth.
+Given the many advances in Dentistry, dentures can now be more secure and feel more like your real teeth with the use of Dental Implants.

 Conventional Full Dentures – This is when all the teeth are removed and the tissue is given time to heal before the dentures are placed.
 It could take a few months for the gum tissue to heal completely, and during this time you will be without teeth.
 Dentures are then fabricated when all the tissues have healed.

 Immediate Full Dentures – Prior to having your teeth removed, your dentist takes measurements and has dentures fitted for your mouth.
-After removing the teeth, the dentures are immediately placed in your mouth.
+After removing the teeth the dentures are immediately placed in your mouth.
 The benefit is that you do not have to spend any time without teeth.
-You will, however, need to have follow up visits to refit your dentures as your jaw bone heals post extractions.
-The dentures are then relined after the jaw bone has healed.
-This process of healing generally takes about 3 months.
+You will, however, need to have followed visits to refit your dentures as your jaw bone heals post extractions. the dentures are then relined after the jaw bone has healed.
+The healing process is variable in each person but generally take about 3 months for most people.

-With todays modern technology, dentures can be secured by implants leading to a more comfortable fit and easing the fear of the dentures falling down when your are speaking.
+With today's modern technology, dentures can be secured by implants leading to a more comfortable fit and easing the fear of the dentures falling down when you are speaking.